qualiaindustries/Hypnomachia/SW/Python/README.md

 uses zeo-raw-data-api to read brainwaves and send it over OSC sends data to an arduino controlling a tacs device.
 DISCLAIMER: I claim no copyright or ownership of any of this code.
-This code has NOT been tested, and you use it ENTIRELY AT YOUR OWN RISK.